Chewy Oatmeal Raisin Cookies with Walnuts

 Set aside for a moment.

-Beat until the mixture turns light and creamy.
+Beat with a stand or hand mixer until light and creamy.

 If using a stand mixer, the flat paddle attachment works well for this.